Refuge001/Weather-Dashboard/README.md

 ## How to use:

-1. Enter your city and press enter or click search icon.
+1. Enter your city and press enter or click on the search icon or your saved history! .
 2. Gaze in wide wonder at the joy that you have found.

 ---